oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 - node_type_name: represents the node type name for which the service template can offer an implementation.
-- substitution_filter: represents a filter that reduces the set of nodes for which this service template is an implementation by only substituting for those nodes whose properties and capabilities satisfy the condition clause specified in the filter.
+- substitution_filter: represents a filter that reduces the set of abstract nodes for which this service template is an implementation by only substituting for those nodes whose properties and capabilities satisfy the condition clause specified in the filter.
 - property_mappings: represents the map of *property to input* mappings.